gebruederheitz/debuggable/README.md

 page running your scripts you'll insert an empty `div` element with the ID attribute `debug-visualize`, and enable "visualisation" on the debug object.

-Now the debugger will replicate any console output into this "fake console" element, allowing you to read your app's debug messages without access to the browser console.
+Now the debugger will replicate any debug output into this "fake console" element, allowing you to read your app's debug messages without access to the browser console.
 Obviously this is not suitable for production use.